ceph/ceph/doc/man/8/osdmaptool.rst

    will print out the summary of all placement groups and the mappings from them to the mapped OSDs.

+.. option:: --mark-out

+   mark an osd as out (but do not persist)

+.. option:: --health

+   dump health checks

+.. option:: --with-default-pool

+   include default pool when creating map

 Example
 =======